 Registered apprenticeship programs are developed for both non-union and unionized organizations.
 The majority of CMS clients are non-unionized and the apprenticeship programs have no union affiliations.

 The DOL is available to support your program to the extent that you prefer.
 CMS can assume all of the application, reporting and on-going administration functions with the DOL, including be listed as the primary contact for the program.

 Most apprentices are started at approximately 60% of a fully trained employee.
-Wages are increased every 6 months until the apprentice reaches the wage of a fully trained employee (linked to conclusion of apprentice training schedule).
+Wages are increased until the apprentice reaches the wage of a fully trained employee (linked to conclusion of apprentice training schedule).